yeohhq/tp/docs/UserGuide.md

 Format: `redo`

-* The command has no keywords
+* This command has no keywords
+* This command must be preceded by `undo`

 Examples:
 * `p-edit 2 d/Review Session /t` followed by `undo` then `redo` redoes the `undo` command and carries out the edit command.